Filtering data on a dashboard

 You can select more than one chart component.
 In this case, filtering conditions are combined by the logical

 ORoperator.
-For example, if you select two rating ranges (4 and 5) in the Number of reviews widget, only the pastry shops that meet any of these conditions (with 4 or 5 reviews) are left on the map and in other widgets.
+For example, if you select two ranges of number of reviews (4 and 5) in the Number of reviews widget, only the pastry shops that meet any of these conditions (with 4 or 5 reviews) will remain on the map in other widgets.

 -